Hoover youth football coach Greg Blackman counts 300 wins, hundreds more winners

 Michael DeJohn was among the former players who wouldn’t have missed the milestone.
 DeJohn was coached by Blackman from first grade through sixth grade on his way to being a standout for multiple Hoover High state championship teams and then walking on at Alabama from 2007-10, where he added a national championship with the Crimson Tide.

-He stood in the stands Tuesday with a sign that proclaimed Blackman as the youth football GOAT (Greatest of All Time), and nobody here would argue against that point.
+He stood in the bleachers Tuesday with a sign that proclaimed Blackman as the youth football GOAT (Greatest of All Time), and nobody here would argue against that point.

 “He's been a staple in the community for a very long time,” DeJohn said.
 “Most of the coaches out there, they are coaching their sons and then they are done.
 Greg's out here doing it because he loves the game.